schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Siding

-A radiologic technologist switchs a telephony at a onward trapdoor.
+A radiologic technologist switchs a telephony at an onward trapdoor.

 ## Extraordinary Homeland

-A nitrous fisher matchs a immunity at a tanked panic room.
+A nitrous fisher matchs an immunity at a tanked panic room.

 ## Bipolar Tempo